paulross/pymemtrace/README.rst

 - ``pymemtrace.cPyMemTrace.ReferenceTracing`` can report every object allocation and de-allocation with
   `Reference Tracing <https://docs.python.org/3/c-api/profiling.html#reference-tracing>`_.
-  This is quite invasive but our API allows this to filter out most of the noise or target specific types of interest.
+  This is quite invasive but the API allows this to filter out most of the noise or target specific types of interest.
   (Python 3.13+ only).